wavemaker/docs/learn/how-tos/dynamic-form.md

 #### Binding Variable with Form

-1. Go to Markup tab and enter the following code snippet to create Dynamic Form.
+1. Go to the Markup tab and enter the following code snippet to create a Dynamic Form.
 Add metadata property in the markup with the created variable.
 For example, the accepted value for metadata is `metadata="bind:Variables.<Variable Name>.dataSet"`.

 ```markup